PhD in Mechanical Engineering

 The PhD program in Mechanical Engineering provides both post-bachelor’s and post-master’s applicants the opportunity for study in a broad range of areas, many of which overlap with other disciplines within the College and the University.
 ME faculty members boast international reputations and provide students with opportunities for research in:

 - must complete all departmental requirements for the Master of Science degree

-- are required to complete a minimum of 64 credits applicable to their degree (32 credits must be structured courses and a minimum of 16 credits of research/dissertation is required).
+- are required to complete a minimum of 64 credits applicable to their degree (a minimum of 24 credits must be structured courses and a minimum of 16 credits of research/dissertation is required).

 - develop a curriculum in consultation with their faculty advisor

 - are required to complete 32 credits applicable to their degree, all of which must be at the 500 level or higher